inspire-eu-validation/view-service/A.35.IR39.harmonized.layer.name.md

 * For each [MetadataURL element](#metadata) of the layer as `metadata`:
   * Check that `metadata` contains an [OnlineResource element](#onlineresource).
 If yes,
     * Check that [OnlineResource element](#onlineresource) contains a non-empty [href attribute](#href_attr).
-If it does,
-      * Check that the href attribute value is a valid URL and fetch the document it refers to.
-If not valid URL or the document cannot be fetched mark this layer as failed.
+If it does, fetch the document it refers to.
+If the document cannot be fetched mark this layer as failed.
 If a document fetch is successful:
         * Check that the fetched document contains is a valid INSPIRE metadata record for a dataset at it's document root.
 If yes, then
           * Check if the [Specification](#specification) contains one of the official translations of the names of [IR IOP](README.md#ref_IR_IOP) and that the value of [Pass](#pass) equals "true".
         * If no valid INSPIRE dataset metadata record is found or [Specification](#specification) condition above is not met, mark this layer skipped as a non-harmonised or non-INSPIRE layer.
 Otherwise: